 Although there’s an extremely low potential for addiction to CBD oil, it’s important to discuss the possibility of psychological dependence.

 The human brain is designed to help you survive and become more efficient.
-Based on what we know about context-dependent learning, you can develop a psychological dependence to anything.
+Based on what we know about context-dependent learning, you can develop a psychological dependence on anything.

 This is why there are people who develop addictions to activities such as gambling, shopping, and eating.
 Although these are not technically addictive substances, they can cause a person’s life to become unmanageable.

-It’s possible for the brain to develop a psychological dependence to CBD oil based on something known as the habit loop.
+The brain can develop a psychological dependence on CBD oil based on something known as the habit loop.
 The habit loop consists of a trigger, a behavior, and a reward.

 So, if you turn to CBD oil every time your anxiety is triggered, and it gives you relief, your brain is laying down a memory that this is the solution to anxiety.